Inequity Aversion Pricing over Social Networks: Approximation Algorithms and Hardness Results: Approximation Algorithms for General Price Sets

-Notice that Theorem \ref{thm:vc_gen} yields a $0.8$-approximation when $P = \{1, 2\}$.
-Finally, based on the improved approximation for two prices, we can get an analog of Theorem \ref{thm:alg-k>2} for any number of distinct prices.
-Given an instance $I$, let $I'$ be the new instance where for every $v\in V$, $val'(v) = \min\{val(v), p_2\}$, while the constraints remain the same.
+\begin{proof} The algorithm is very similar to Algorithm \ref{fig:alg-k>2}.
+The only difference is in the definition of the instance $I'$ (step 1 of Alg. \ref{fig:alg-k>2}).
+Namely, given an instance $I$, let $I'$ be the new instance where for every $v\in V$, $\val'(v) = \min\{\val(v), p_2\}$, for all $v\in V$, while the constraints remain the same.

-\begin{theorem} Let $P= \{p_1, p_2, \cdots, p_k\}$, and suppose that on instance $I'$ (described above) the algorithm implied by Theorem \ref{thm:vc_gen} gives a $\frac{1}{P_{2} - x}$-approximate solution.
-Then, we can get a $\frac{1}{P_k - x}$-approximate solution for the original instance of the Inequity Aversion Pricing problem in polynomial time. \end{theorem}
+The proof is by induction on $k$.
+For $k=2$ the algorithm is equivalent to Algorithm~\ref{fig:alg-is} that gives an exact solution (see Theorem~\ref{thm:issolution}).
+We have

-In the Appendix, for Theorems \ref{thm:vc_gen} and \ref{thm:alg-k>2_gen} we provide the corresponding algorithms, along with proof sketches that highlight the differences between these proofs and the proofs of Theorems \ref{vcsolution} and \ref{thm:alg-k>2} respectively.
+Now assume we have an instance $I$ where $k> 2$.
+We use the notation of the proof of Theorem \ref{thm:alg-k>2}, but now $R_{k}$ is the revenue extracted by setting price $p_k$ at every node, and $V_k = \{v \in V: \val(v)=p_k\}$.